Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 Our favorite feature of the Chase Sapphire Preferred® Card is the ability to transfer the Ultimate Rewards points it earns 1:1 into partner airline and hotel programs, including United, Southwest, Hyatt, Marriott, and more.
-It also lets you combine the points you earn from other Chase Ultimate Rewards credit cards like the Freedom and Ink Plus into your Sapphire Preferred® Card’s points account.
+It also lets you combine the points you earn from other Chase Ultimate Rewards® credit cards like the Chase Freedom® and Ink Business Preferred℠ Credit Card into your Chase Sapphire Preferred® Card’s points account.

 But according to reports on FlyerTalk some people have had their Chase Sapphire Preferred® Card accounts closed recently for point transfers that broke Chase’s rules [see thread].